tenzin66/Basic_Onshape_CAD/README.md

 <img src="images/Assembly.jpg" alt="Base" width="200" height="150">

 ## Reflection

+This was also very fun to assemble.
+I didn't mess up that much so I didn't take that long on this.

 * it was fun to do
 * messed up a mate at the start so had to fix that